EddyVerbruggen/Calendar-PhoneGap-Plugin/README.md

   newOptions.firstReminderMinutes = 120;
   window.plugins.calendar.modifyEventWithOptions(title,eventLocation,notes,startDate,endDate,newTitle,eventLocation,notes,startDate,endDate,filterOptions,newOptions,success,error);

-  // delete an event (you can pass nulls for irrelevant parameters, note that on Android `notes` is ignored).
+  // delete an event (you can pass nulls for irrelevant parameters).
 The dates are mandatory and represent a date range to delete events in.
   // note that on iOS there is a bug where the timespan must not be larger than 4 years, see issue 102 for details.. call this method multiple times if need be
   // since 4.3.0 you can match events starting with a prefix title, so if your event title is 'My app - cool event' then 'My app -' will match. window.plugins.calendar.deleteEvent(newTitle,eventLocation,notes,startDate,endDate,success,error);